MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/audiotimestamperrormicms-element-sdn-interface-2-1-1.md

 - xml
 ---

-# AudioTimestampErrorMicMs element (QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)
+# AudioTimestampErrorMicMs element

+(QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)

 Speaking device clock drift rate, relative to CPU clock.
 Average error of microphone-captured-stream time stamp, in milliseconds, for the last 20 seconds of a call.

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information